-Firms Bumped as Finalists for Pot Licenses Fight for Answers
+Firms bumped as finalists for pot licenses fight for answers

-Two Maryland companies say the state is wrongly refusing to explain why they were abruptly bumped off a list of 15 finalists to be licensed to grow medical marijuana in the state.
-Green Thumb Industries and Maryland Cultivation and Processing have asked a Baltimore judge to decide whether the state is abusing the "deliberative process privilege," which allows internal deliberations among members of a state commission to be kept secret.
+Attorneys for two companies suing the state of Maryland after being bumped off a list of 15 finalists for licenses to grow medical marijuana say the state is blocking their efforts to find out why they were shuffled out.
+Attorneys in a lawsuit have asked a Baltimore judge to decide whether the state is wrongly using rules protecting private deliberations between members of a state commission.

 Add your comments below